bitfinexcom/bfx-hf-ui/README.md

 ## Trigger Travis build

-Travis automatically builds and deploys this code to the github releases page whenever a commit specifying a new tag ('v3.0.4', 'v5.0.4' ect...) is merged into master.
+Travis automatically builds and deploys this code to the github releases page whenever a commit specifying a new tag ('v3.0.4', 'v5.0.4' etc...) is merged into master.